writememe/net-api/README.md

 # Introduction

-net-api is a documented REST API which returns structured data from network devices.
+net-api is a documented REST API platform which returns structured data from network devices.
 This application is a mix of technologies and techniques and has been developed to highlight what is possible with multiple open source projects.

 ## net-api Overview